Augtons/lvglsim/README.md

    ```
 2. **Build and install this repository:**

-   Replace `<Your Install Path>` with your path to install this library!
+   Replace `<Your Install Path>` with your **path to install** this library!

+   Will use the default compiler.
+   To switch compilers, please refer to the cmake documentation.

    ```shell
    cmake -B ./build -DCMAKE_INSTALL_PREFIX="<Your Install Path>"